HISTORY OF COFFEE

 Kaldi reported this incident to a monk.
 The monk was interested in Kaldi’s story and he tried the fruit.
 The effect the monk feels like gets extra energy, he can wake up at night without being sleepy to pray.
 Because the taste of this fruit is slightly bitter, other monks begin to process it by baking and brewing the fruit.
 Since then coffee is known to be a beverage that can provide extra strength and chase away drowsiness.

 Ali bin Omar al Sadhili

-It is said that in the city of Mocha, Yemen, lived a physician as well as a devoted Sufi worship, his name is Ali bin Omar al Shadhili.
+It is said that in the city of Mocha, Yemen, lived a physician as well as a devoted Sufi worshiper, whose name is Ali bin Omar al Shadhili.
 Omar is famous as a reliable healer who can cure illnesses by combining medical and prayer actions.
-But the lunge of Omar is not favored by local rulers.
-With a variety of intrigues, Omar rumored to ally with the devil to heal his patient.
+But the lunge Omar is not favored by local rulers.
+With a variety of intrigues, Omar is rumored to ally with the devil to heal his patient.
 Finally, the people of Mocha drove Omar out of town.

 But Omar’s processed beans remain inedible.
 He can only drink water.
 Unexpectedly the water he drinks gives extra strength.
 Long story short, water steep made Omar start famous.
 Many people have asked Omar.
 Until the phenomenon sounded the city ruler.
 Then Omar was called back to live in the city.
 The elixir of black liquid is called Mocha.